bbargar/ECON498_midterm/README.md

 `coingecko_midterm_parse.py`: With the same problem of computer memory, I transfered the first 200 files from `html_files_cgecko` into a folder named `new_html_files_cgecko`.
 This code then parsed information from each file in `new_html_files_cgecko` and saved this information as a dataset named `coingecko_midterm3_dataset.csv` in the folder named `parsed_files_cgecko`.

+# Customization of Request Codes

+Each of the request codes can be tailored to what the user would like to find.
+For instance, if instead of requesting 5 pages from each website (which would request 500 cryptocurrencies), you wanted to only request 1 page (100 currencies).
+To do this, you can delete or comment the code that applies to pages 2-5, or vice versa.

+- time.sleep()
+  - Each request code also has a time.sleep() that tailors to what I needed from this project.
+In my case, I needed the code to run every 15 minutes (192) for 48 hours (840).
+This can be altered in any way to how the user requires it.

+It is also important to note here that you may receive an request error from the `coinmarketcap_request.py` code.
+If this is the case and it is happening often, you can add a `try: except:` code which encapsulates the `for` loop to pass over any currency/page that is giving an error.
+This was not happening often enough for me to add this to my code.

+# Customization of Parse Codes

+# CSV and HTML explained

+# Imperfections

+# Data analysis